 Under the Transaction Agreement we are required to use commercially reasonable efforts to obtain the approval of our stockholders with respect to the issuance of Warrant Shares in excess of 50,595,531 shares of Common Stock (such number of shares, the "Share Cap"), as may be required pursuant to the Nasdaq Global Select Market's ("Nasdaq") Listing Rule 5635(b) (the "Stockholder Approval").
 Until the Stockholder Approval is obtained, Nasdaq Listing Rule 5635(b) may restrict the issuance of shares of Common Stock exceeding the Share Cap pursuant to, and upon the exercise of, the Warrant.
-In connection with obtaining the Stockholder Approval and pursuant to the Transaction Agreement, the Company agreed to file a proxy statement and hold a meeting of its stockholder as promptly as practicable to obtain the Stockholder Approval.
-To the extent the Stockholder Approval is not obtained at such stockholder meeting, at Amazon's request, the Company is required to cause another stockholder meeting to be held every twelve (12) months until either the Stockholder Approval is obtained, or the term of the Warrant expires.
-The Company will seek the Stockholder Approval at its 2021 annual meeting of stockholders, which is scheduled to be held on June 14, 2021.
+In connection with obtaining the Stockholder Approval and pursuant to the Transaction Agreement, the Company agreed to file a proxy statement and hold a meeting of its stockholders as promptly as practicable to obtain the Stockholder Approval.
+To the extent the Stockholder Approval is not obtained at such stockholder meeting, at Amazon's request, the Company is required to cause another stockholder meeting to be held every twelve (12) months until either the Stockholder Approval at its 2021 annual meeting of stockholders, which is scheduled to be held on June 14, 2021.